inductiva/inductiva/tutorials/simulators/OpenSees.md

 task.print_summary()
 ```

+To adapt it for this or any other use case, simply replace `input_dir` with the
+path to your OpenSees files and specify the `sim_config_filename` before running
+it in a Python script.

-Once the simulation finishes, we terminate the machine, download the results,
+Once the simulation is complete, we terminate the machine, download the results
-and print a summary of the simulation.
+and print a summary of the simulation as shown below.

 ```
 inductiva tasks info gafdcf5t0zpkft4sxmubo30q1